-The Center for Student Leadership and Service houses New Student Orientation, Service-learning, XU LEADS (Leadership Education and Developmental Skills) and Volunteer Services.
-The Center for Student Leadership and Service is designed to promote student leadership and civic engagement by complementing the academic curriculum with practical application of classroom theory and methodology.
-The Center for Student Leadership and Service contributes directly to the University's Mission by implementing programs that will prepare students to assume roles of leadership and service in society.
-The ultimate purpose of the Center is to educate students so that they may become facilitators of social change.
+The Center for Student Leadership and Service is the home for New Student Orientation, Service-Learning, Leadership Development Programs and Volunteer Services.
+The Center for Student Leadership and Service guides the transition of new students to the university and promotes student leadership, community service and civic engagement.
+The programs and activities complement the academic curriculum and contribute directly to the University's Mission by implementing programs that will prepare students to assume roles of leadership and service in society, ultimately engaging students so that they may become facilitators of social change.